 10. Do what you do best, and be creative!

-Bottle drives, talent shows, you name it!
+Bottle drives, virtual talent shows, you name it!
 Think of something fun you enjoy doing and invite your friends and family to join you, and make your fundraising goal a team effort!
 Remember – you are not asking for money for yourself – you are fundraising for Maine Cancer Foundation, and we are changing the story of cancer in Maine.

 Need help setting up your fundraising page and/or sending emails and connecting to social media?
 Check out the video tutorial we made: